awslabs/ml-io/doc/python/data_store.md

     * [list_files](#list_files)
     * [list_s3_objects](#list_s3_objects)

 A data store, as its name suggests, represents an entity that is used for storing binary or textual data.
-As of today ML-IO supports local files, in-memory buffers, Amazon S3 objects, and Amazon SageMaker pipe channels as data stores.
+As of today MLIO supports local files, in-memory buffers, Amazon S3 objects, and Amazon SageMaker pipe channels as data stores.

 ## DataStore
 Represents an abstract base class for all data store types.